 Before you negotiate, make sure you know the vehicle’s Value Range, and educate yourself on the other factors that impact a vehicle’s value.
 This will help you make a confident offer based on your research and budget.
 Keep your emotions in check and be prepared to walk away – a successful agreement will benefit both parties.

 How to get the right car insurance

 Upgrading your used car is a great time to explore or reassess your insurance needs to make sure you’re getting the right coverage.
-You’ll need to update your insurance before finalizing the sale, so shop around and see what’s out there in terms of prices what your premiums will cover.
-There are lots of great discount programs out there too – you can get more information from our friends at Sonnet.
+You’ll need to provide proof of insurance before finalizing the sale, so shop around and see what’s out there in terms of prices and what your premiums will cover.
+There are lots of great discount programs out there too.
+Read more about how to get the right car insurance for you.